anjohan/fys4150-fortran/project1/README.md

 The program asks for `log10(n)`.
 A value of `2` means that 100 points will be used.

 ### CMake
+Windows users should probably use the GUI.

+Linux/Mac:
 ```
 mkdir build
 cd build